IvaDobreva/Gumiho/README.md

 ##Settings

 Gumiho has default setting as follows:

 	- config - Do the set up with single YAML file
 		long: --config [some/path]
 		short: -c	[some/path]
 		default: nil

-	-	methods - Choose which route methods you want
+	-methods - Choose which route methods you want
 		long: --methods
 		short: -m
 		default: [GET, POST, PUT, DELTE]